protesilaos/my-website/_commentary/2022-02-12-dog-misconceptions.md

    are a clear sign of failure to train the dog and tend to its needs.

 Now a few words about pitbulls in particular.
-Most dogs that are described in those terms have little in common with the bull and terriers that were used for bull baiting and dog fighting in yester centuries (cruelty writ large!).
+Most dogs that are described in those terms have little in common with the bull-and-terrier that were used for bull baiting and dog fighting in yester centuries (cruelty writ large!).
 There are differences in breeding practices though the single most important change is with how [most] humans treat these animals: a canine that is perennially abused for the sole purpose of a blood "sport" will always be lethal compared to a dog that is raised in a loving and stable household.

 Modern day pitbulls retain aggressiveness towards other animals, such as cats, but are not human-aggressive.
 If your dog is animal-aggressive,